iCaspar/wp-project-setup-files/README.md

 ## Usage

+If using Local-by-Flywheel, you will first need the Local-by-Flywheel *Volumes* add-on.
+[Download from Flywheel](https://github.com/getflywheel/local-addon-volumes/) and follow directions to install.

 1. Clone into new project root directory.
-2. If using Local-by-Flywheel
+2. If using Local-by-Flywheel:
+   1. Select your site in the Local app and open the More > Volumes window.
+   2. Add a new Host Source: `/Usrs/account/pat/to/your/site/root/wptests` and container destination: `/tmp/wordpress-tests-lib`.
+   3. Restart Local-by-Flywheel.
-   1. Move `setup-phpunit.sh` to the container's app directory
+   4. Move `setup-phpunit.sh` to the container's app directory
-   2. From Local, right-click the container and log into SSH.
+   5. From Local, right-click the container and log into SSH.
-   3. In the container `cd app`, then `bash setup-phpuniy.sh`.
+   6. In the container terminal `cd app`, then `bash setup-phpuniy.sh`.
 3. Move `.gitignore` to project root.
 4. Move `composer.json` to project root.
 Edit for project specifics and `composer install`.
 5. Move contents of travis folder to the project root.